stooke/graal/docs/reference-manual/languages/ruby/options.md

 Available options and documentation can be seen with `--help:languages`.
-Additionally set `--help:expert` and `--help:internal` to see those categories of options. **Warning:** All options are experimental and subject to change at any time.
-Experimental features might never be included in a production version, or might change significantly before being considered production-ready.
+Additionally set `--help:expert` and `--help:internal` to see those categories of options.
+Warning: All options are [experimental](https://docs.oracle.com/en/graalvm/enterprise/19/guide/overview/license/licensing-information.html) and subject to change at any time.

 Options can also be set as JVM system properties, where they have a prefix `polyglot.ruby.`.
 For example `--vm.Dpolyglot.ruby.cexts.remap=true`, or via